 - Hoarse voice

-Treatment for throat infections
+Treatment for Throat Infections

 The treatment for throat infections will depend on the illness.
 Antibiotics are used to treat strep throat or other bacterial causes, but a sore throat associated with the common cold can be relieved by gargling with warm salt water or using cough drops.
 Viral infections typically resolve on their own in 5-7 days and do not require antibiotics.

 Another reason you may develop pain in your ear when swallowing is a sinus infection, otherwise known as rhinosinusitis.
 A sinus infection is a type of upper respiratory tract infection.
-Sinus infections are one of the most common conditions treated by doctors: every year in the United States, one in seven adults is diagnosed with sinusitis, which amounts to more than for 30 million sufferers a year (Aring & Chan, 2011).
+Sinus infections are one of the most common conditions treated by doctors: every year in the United States, one in seven adults is diagnosed with sinusitis, which amounts to more than 30 million sufferers a year (Aring & Chan, 2011).

 - Nasal congestion